storiesjs/stories/packages/core/src/components/checkbox/readme.md

 # Checkbox

-The Checkbox (stories-checkbox) is a styled HTML checkboxed input element.
+The Checkbox (str-checkbox) is a styled HTML checkboxed input element.

 <!-- Auto Generated Below -->